AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 The `statspost_url=` option can be implemented in the `[node-main](!)` stanza to apply to all nodes on the server, or in the per-node stanza for limiting statistics posting to an individual nodes.
 See [config file templating](../adv-topics/conftmpl.md/#asterisk-templates) for more information.

 ### tailmessagelist=
-The `tailmessagelist` setting allows a comma-separated list of audio files to be specified for the tail message function.
+This option allows a comma-separated list of audio files to be specified for the tail message function.
 The tail messages will rotate from one to the next until the end of the list is reached, at which point the first message in the list will be selected.
 If no absolute path name is specified, the directory `var/lib/asterisk/sounds` will be searched for the sound file.
 The file extension should be omitted.

 Sample:

 ```
 tailmessagelist = welcome,clubmeeting,wx   ; rotate 3 tail messages
 ```